yisiox/tp/docs/UserGuide.md

 Format: `list`

+* Useful when you have filtered the contacts list with `find`.

 ---

 ### Finding Contacts: `find`

-Finds contacts by names, tags or assets.
+Finds contacts by name, tag or asset.

 Format: `find QUERY`